CrisleiKeliJenuino/CrisleiKeliJenuino/README.md

 I'm a technology and innovation enthusiast, a wife, and a mother of three.
 I find inspiration in my family to build solutions that create a real and positive impact on people's lives — such as my [SmartCare](https://github.com/CrisleiKeliJenuino/SmartCare) project.

-I am passionate about continuous learning and transforming challenges into growth, with a strong focus on building a solid career in Information Technology.
+I am passionate about continuous learning and transforming challenges into growth, with a strong interest in software development, data fundamentals, and building solutions that generate meaningful insights and real-world impact.

 ---